apptainer/apptainer-userdocs/endpoint.rst

 The ``remote`` command group allows users to manage the service endpoints {Singularity} will interact with for many common command flows.
-This includes managing credentials for image storage services, remote builders, and key servers used to locate public keys for SIF image verification.
+This includes managing credentials for image storage services and key servers used to locate public keys for SIF image verification.
 Currently, there are three main types of remote endpoints managed by this command group: the public Sylabs Cloud (or local {Singularity} Enterprise installation), OCI registries and